Which lens should you choose for wildlife photography?

 Sony E lenses for wildlife photography

-Sony is the brand with by far the most choice for wildlife.
-I’m not going to list every option because there are too many, but here are already some great references.
+Sony is by far the brand with the widest choice for wildlife photography.
+I won’t list every option because there are too many, but here are already some great references.

-For Sony APS-C bodies, the choice is very limited this time:
+For Sony APS-C bodies, however, the choice is much more limited:

 Lens Focallength Max.Aperture Weight